Your Personal Agent Is 3.6x Slower Than It Should Be

 When your OpenClaw agent gets a web task — "find me flights to Tokyo" or "check my GitHub notifications" — the Unbrowse plugin intercepts it before the browser launches.
 It checks a shared index of known API routes.
 If a route exists (and for popular sites, it almost always does), your agent gets clean JSON data back in under 100 milliseconds.
 No browser.
 No screenshots.
 No vision tokens.

 If no route exists yet, the plugin falls back to normal browser automation.
-But here is the key part: while the browser runs, Unbrowse watches the network traffic, discovers the API calls the website made, reverse-engineers their schemas, and publishes them to the shared index.
-The next agent that hits the same site gets instant API access.
+While the browser runs, Unbrowse can capture the routes the website uses, map their schemas, and publish a sanitized route contract to the shared index.
+A later agent can reuse that route if it is still valid.

 Why this matters for personal agents